 The 10 Best Baby Backpacks

 This wiki has been updated 35 times since it was first published in April of 2015.
 If you prefer to carry your little one around with your hands free, one of these baby backpacks should be on your shopping list.
 They provide a secure seat for your child without tiring your arms out.
 From structured fabric models suitable for a newborn to heavy-duty versions fit for taking toddlers and their gear on wilderness excursions, these ergonomic carriers have got you covered.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes